stnorton/russia-election-scraper/README.md

 4. Remove problematic elections from list of links, scrape them seperately if desired (see example code).
 	* I reccomend using lapply() with the safe scraping functions - if the scraping fails, it will reutrn a null list entry corresponding to the index for the link at which it failed
 5. If candidate data is desired, use the candidate scraper
+6. There is a beta turnout scraping function; turnout is not avaiable for all elections (seems to be available for all federal elections) and I have not yet written an error handler to skip elections for which turnout is unavailable (9/5/18)
-6. Clean data and analyze away!
+7. Clean data and analyze away!

 # Problems with Certain Elections